-Bottom line: The era of trying to implement a monolithic, enterprise-wide ECM platform for the all-inclusive control of content is over.
+The era of trying to implement a monolithic, enterprise-wide ECM platform for the all-inclusive control of content is over.
 While the objective is still necessary, the traditional approach was too unwieldy and complex to work consistently.

-The content services platform can be seen as the evolution of existing ECM solutions.
+A CSP can be seen as the evolution of existing ECM solutions.
 The content services platform has its own repository and integrates with other repositories to deliver enterprise-wide content lifecycle management, information access and governance.

 Content services components are utility-based services that add additional functionality to existing applications.
 For example, a content services component may be a utility that enables language translation, external file sharing or document capture.

-It should also be very clear that content services do not take the place of your existing enterprise content management system.
-This is an evolution in ECM solutions.
+Content services does not take the place of an ECM system.
+Rather, it’s an evolution in ECM solutions.
 It’s not about “rip and replace.”
-It’s about building on the investments you’ve already made in ECM systems—enhancing the value in those systems by integrating new capabilities.
+It’s about building on the investments you’ve already made in ECM systems—and enhancing the value in those systems by integrating new capabilities.

-Traditional ECM software was focused on the capture, storage and management of content.
+Traditional ECM software focused on the capture, storage and management of content.
 Content services, on the other hand, addresses very different questions: “How do I give users access to the information they need, when and where they need it, and in a format that’s easy for them to work with?”

-What are the benefits of Content Services?
+What are the benefits of content services?

 - Empowering knowledge workers

-- Repository agnostic
+- Becoming repository agnostic

 - Improving information access and sharing